 School of Computer, Mathematical, and Natural Sciences

-We strive to prepare a culturally and ethnically diverse student body to serve with distinction in the field of education and urban studies.
-The preparation of undergraduate and graduate students relies on education, applied research, and community and professional service activities in an urban environment.
+The mission of the School of Education and Urban Studies (SEUS) is to prepare a culturally and ethnically diverse student body to serve with distinction in the field of education and urban studies.

 School of Engineering

-The School of Engineering is an excellent place to earn an engineering degree.
-Here we offer educational programs which ensure that students acquire the ability to master fundamental principles of engineering which may be applied effectively to benefit society.
+The School of Engineering offers educational programs which ensure that students acquire the ability to master fundamental principles of engineering which may be applied effectively to benefit society.

 School of Graduate Studies

 The Carnegie Foundation classifies Morgan as a Doctoral Research University and we currently award doctorates in Business Administration, Bioenvironmental Sciences, Education, Engineering, English, History, Nursing, Psychometrics, Public Health, and Social Work.

 The school was originally formed in 1969, it was known as the Undergraduate Social Welfare Program in the Department of Sociology, College of Liberal Arts.